Jorjill/madskillz/README.md

+This is a web application for software developers, can be used to create personalized study materials

 Features:
-- reference text tutorial by topics
+- Reference text tutorial by topics
-- centralized notes of all topics used instead of documents
+- Centralized note of all topics you study instead of using documents
-- can read pdf materials
+- Read pdf materials
-- do quizes
+- Create and use quizes
-- exercises
+- Exercises
-- warm ups
+- Warm ups
-- sample codes
+- Sample codes
-- search
+- Search